Current U.S. Student

 Danish language proficiency is not required unless demanded by the Danish institution, needed to successfully complete the project/study plan, or if the applicant is pursuing Kierkegaard studies; areas within Danish studies; or archival studies.

-The language of instruction in institutions of higher learning is generally Danish, but with a large number of courses or full programs taught in English.
-If necessary, applicants must include plans for pre-departure language study in their Fulbright applications.
+The language of instruction is generally Danish, but with a large number of courses or full programs taught in English.

 Fulbright Proposal Types